reinosofrancisco/gamecatalog/README.md

 ```

 ## Send Game List to the email
+Go to `myaccount.google.com/apppasswords` and create an new app password.
-Create a `config.properties` file at `/resources` folder with the following content:
+Then create a `config.properties` file at `/resources` folder with the following content:

 ```
 ext.mail.username=CHANGEME@gmail.com